WWE United States Championship: Belt design

-On the July 6, 2020, episode of Raw, 17 years after the title's reactivation, MVP introduced a completely new belt design for the United States Championship The belt now features only three plates.
+On the July 6, 2020, episode of Raw, 17 years after the title's reactivation, MVP introduced a completely new belt design for the United States Championship similar to the NWA and WCW 1985 to 1991 and 1991 to 1995 versions.
+The belt now features only three plates.
 The center plate is an upside down heptagon.
 The top portion of the center plate features the WWE logo flanked by white stars on a gold background.
 Below this, "UNITED STATES" is written in red, with "CHAMPION" prominently written below that in blue; eight stars divide the two.
 Below the word champion is an eagle with its wings spread out across the plate, with the red and white stripes of the American flag beneath its wings.
 Coming in line with WWE's other championship belts, the belt features two side plates with a removable center section that can be customized with the champion's logos; the default side plates consist of a gold WWE logo over a silver globe.
+In September 2026, this design got a minor update by adding a blue background behind the stars at the top of the plate, which was first seen on Trick Williams's custom belt from July.